sovdienko/rag-openrouter/README.md

 ### 4. Semantic Search
 User queries are embedded and compared against stored vectors using cosine similarity to retrieve the most relevant chunks.

-### 5. Answer Generation
+### 5. Hybrid Search (Optional)
-Retrieved chunks are passed as context to Llama 3.3 70B, which generates a grounded answer based only on the provided information.
+For improved retrieval, combine vector similarity with BM25 keyword matching:
+1. **Vector Search**: Performs semantic similarity search
+2. **Keyword Search**: Applies BM25 ranking algorithm for exact term matching
+3. **Score Combination**: Weighted combination using alpha parameter (0-1)
+4. Return top K candidates with combined scores

+This approach balances semantic understanding with lexical matching, particularly effective for queries with specific terms or technical terminology.

 ### 6. Two-Stage Retrieval (Optional)
 For improved precision, the system can:
-1. **Stage 1**: Retrieve 15-50 candidates using fast vector similarity search
+1. **Stage 1**: Retrieve 15-50 candidates using fast vector similarity search (or hybrid search)
 2. **Stage 2**: Rerank candidates with cross-encoder model for accurate relevance scoring
 3. Return top K most relevant results

 This approach combines the speed of bi-encoder embeddings with the precision of cross-encoder models, improving retrieval quality with minimal latency increase (~100-200ms).

+### 7. Answer Generation
+Retrieved chunks are passed as context to Llama 3.3 70B, which generates a grounded answer based only on the provided information.

 ## Project Structure